OECD Home › Economics Department › Public finance and fiscal policy › Publications & Documents

 Publications & Documents

-These series of Policy Notes and Policy Papers are designed to make available, to a wider readership, selected studies which the Department has prepared for use within OECD.
+This series makes available, to a wider readership, selected studies which the Department has prepared for use within OECD.

 In the wake of the financial crisis there has been renewed focus on the importance of a country’s net

 external debt position in determining domestic interest rates and, relatedly, its vulnerability to a crisis.
 This paper extends the panel estimation of OECD countries described in Turner and Spinelli (2012) to investigate the effect of external debt and its interaction with government debt on the interest-rate-growth differential.

 Using panel data for OECD countries, this study investigates the extent to which changes in government spending on education, health and other areas influence long-term growth.

 In many OECD countries, government debt reached levels over recent years that call for reduction over the medium to longer term to ensure public finance sustainability.
 This paper investigates the international transmission of fiscal consolidation shocks via trade flows.